kevkaleido/kevs_blog1/src/content/blog/Ramble.md

 ### Tril:
-Come on!
-You always gotta suck the fun out of everything.
  Really?
 That’s the big “interesting” twist you’ve got for us?
 That we’re all trapped in some never-ending loop of our own screw-ups?
 That’s not exciting—that’s a total bummer!

 But, fine, let’s play with your little theory.
 If we’re stuck repeating everything over and over, then doesn’t that make the case for doing something wild and unexpected even stronger?
 I mean, if it’s all a loop anyway, we’ve got nothing to lose, right?
 Let’s blow it up, shake things up, and see if we can break out of this time prison you’re so obsessed with!
 Heck, maybe jumping in a rocket and flying off to the edge of the universe is exactly what we need to snap out of the loop and see what’s really going on!